TIP: Subtitles for your movies and tv shows

-Watching movies is very popular occupation for many computer users.
-If your mother tongue is not English, and your movie is not localized to your language you will need subtitles to understand it.
+Watching movies or tv shows is very popular occupation for many computer users.
+If your mother tongue is not English, and your movie is not localized to your language you will need subtitles to understand it, especially your language skills are not the best.

-Subtitles are very common and popular thing on internet, however whilst for experienced users have no problems in these matters, the less savvy computer users can be a little overwhelmed by the needs to successfully watch movies with subtitles.
+Subtitles are a very common and popular thing on internet, however, whilst for experienced users have no problems in these matters, the less savvy computer users can be a little overwhelmed by the needs to successfully watch movies with subtitles.

 Judging by the amount of questions we get about subtitles files, how to see subtitles, how to watch movie with subtitles, how to use subtitles, subtitle guide, displaying subtitles, how to convert movie subtitles etc., we have decided to make a little subtitle guide for our visitors so even the most casual computer users can easily play movies with subtitles.